furdog/bitE/README.md

 void bite_write(struct bite *self, uint8_t data);
 ```

-Writes up to 8 bits.
+Writes up to 8 bits INTO a range, iterates forward onto next 8 bits.
+If there are less than 8 bits to write - it only writes LSB bits.
+Exceed MSB bits are masked and not included into a stream in any way.

+* may set various error flags

 ---